 My schedule of availability begins on July 18 and until mid-August I am free from Monday through Saturday beginning at 8 AM and Sunday after 1 PM.
 I can work up to 30 hours/week.

 I look forward to working with you as a tutor!

 Education & Certification

-Undergraduate Degree: University of California-Berkeley - Bachelors, Molecular and Cell Biology (Intended)
+Undergraduate Degree: University of California-Berkeley - Bachelor of Science, Cellular and Molecular Biology

 ACT English: 35

 ACT Math: 31

 SAT Math: 710

 SAT Mathematics Level 2: 710

 What might you do in a typical first session with a student?